solar-ml/aws-emr-msk/README.md

 We will use structured streaming to consume data from Apache Kafka with a tumbling event-time window in real time.
 We will switch from batch to stream reading - from `read()` to `readstream()` and from `write()` to `writestream()`.
 We then apply the CWT transformation to the data bucketed within this window.
 The results are fed into a predictive model.
 The processed dataset, where each device state within a given interval is classified into 6 fault types, is exposed via a web service for use in the analytical dashboard and predictive maintenance reporting.
 This provides users with fast and granular PV array status updates.

-## Exploring alternative data technologies
+## Exploring Alternative Data Technologies

 There are two main components of this solution: data processing and workflow orchestration.
 AWS offers many services that are well suited for ETL tasks.
 Each service has its own unique features, strengths and limitations, as well as overlapping functionality.
 We shall give a brief overview and choose those that fit best in our particular case.
 First, we'll explore the ETL and data processing and analytics applications available on AWS.